jimathy/jim-payments/README.md

 # Installation

-To make use of this payment system you in a job that wasn't created by me
+To make use of this payment system in a job that wasn't created by me

 All you need to do is pick the job, grab a vector4 and confirm if you need a prop or not